yh-luo/from-zero-to-source-estimates/README.md

 + MNE version < 20 has a bug that makes it impossible to create watershed BEMs when `overwrite=False`.
 + I couldn't figure out how to acquire FLASH images at the moment, so I used watershed BEMs.

-After making BEM surfaces, use them to create BEM mmodels, BEM solutions and the source space.
+After making BEM surfaces, use them to create BEM models, BEM solutions and setup the source space.

 #### Demo

 + Data
-  + FreeSurferreconstruction of subject_a or subject_b
+  + FreeSurfer reconstruction of subject_a or subject_b

 + `2_setup_source_space.py`